 - Helps to find opportunities for optimization

 AOA, AON, PDM, and ADM term will not bother your head anymore.
 It was a tough ask for me when I was preparing for my PMP exam.
 Network diagram makes things easy for a project team as it clearly visualized the things for them.
+Also, remember the planning tools like Priamvera P6, MS Project, Tilos, Asta Power Project will make these network automatically.

 One Small Request: